Welshie-Sec/Learning-Projects/README.md

 Not started (Concept)
 ## AI?
 Not sure, maybe some tools.
 Still working on the HackTheBox AI Red-Teaming course.
+I think I got an interesting project.
+I want to try and automate some ghidra usage like renaming functions and variable names in the code browser.
+I want to automate all of this.
 ## Cloud!
 Mostly fundamentals training for now.
 Mostly focused on Azure as Sentinel and Entra feel like they cover a lot of infrastructure.